 -Section 17 Emergency Action Plan

-At GCNYC, campus safety is specifically the responsibility of the VP Provost and the Director of Operations, Title IX Coordinator—to whom any questions or concerns should be directed.
-They are responsible for the campus’ annual safety report, as well as all initiatives to maintain the safety and security of our campus.
+At GCNYC, campus safety is specifically the responsibility of the Vice President & Provost and the Director of Operations, Title IX Coordinator—to whom any questions or concerns should be directed.
+They are responsible for the campus’ annual security report, as well as all initiatives to maintain the safety and security of our campus.

-In compliance with relevant regulation (including the Clery Act, the Violence Against Women Act, Title IX, and New York State Educational Law article 129-A and B), the VP Provost of GCNYC, or the Title IX Coordinator, will be responsible for identifying those College officials who qualify as Campus Security Authorities (CSAs).
+In compliance with relevant regulation (including the Clery Act, the Violence Against Women Act, Title IX, and New York State Educational Law article 129-A and B), the Vice President & Provost of GCNYC, or the Title IX Coordinator, will be responsible for identifying those College officials who qualify as Campus Security Authorities (CSAs).
 All College security are trained as CSA’s.

-If you require a Student, Faculty or Staff ID please contact Jessica.email@example.com (or Operations email account if it has been created yet) to set up an appointment in advance.
+If you require a Student, Faculty or Staff ID please contact Jessica.email@example.com to set up an appointment in advance.

 For more information or to report an incident related to Title IX, Clery or any other crime, please contact the Title IX Coordinator at firstname.lastname@example.org.